If it were up to borrowers, it’d be easy to get a loan with no collateral or money down. Unfortunately, that isn’t the way it works.

 The first step in applying is finding out what you need.
 Go over the different types of loans we’ve covered and assess what fits what you require funding for.

-If you need to purchase new machinery, look into equipment financing.
+For example, if you need to purchase new machinery, look into equipment financing.
 If you need money for working capital in between payments, consider invoice financing.
-For general purposes, SBA microloans and business lines of credit are a great option.
+If you’re trying to start a business or need money for operating capital, SBA microloans and business lines of credit are great options.

-Think about the collateral you can offer if applying for a loan that doesn’t have it built in, like equipment and real estate financing.
-If you need a down payment to purchase commercial property, reach out to potential lenders to see if it’s possible to borrow it in a separate transaction.
+Think about the collateral you can offer if applying for a loan that doesn’t have it built-in, like equipment and real estate financing.
+If you need a down payment to purchase commercial property, reach out to potential lenders to see if it’s possible to borrow the necessary funds in a separate transaction.

 Whatever you do, don’t worry about not having cash on hand when you need funding.
-It’s more difficult, but it’s still possible to qualify for a business loan with no money down.
+It’s more difficult, but getting a business loan with no assets is still possible.
 You just might have to do a little more digging.